marklogic/node-client-api/README.md

 *  Single transactions and multi-statement transactions for database changes
 *  Writing, reading, and deleting graphs and executing SPARQL queries over graphs
 *  Extending the built-in services or evaluating or invoking your own JavaScript or XQuery on the server
-*  Basic, digest, certificate, and Kerberos authentication
+*  Basic, digest, certificate, Kerberos, and SAML authentication

 ## Getting Started